-In addition to DUT Rule G17, a first semester student who fails three or more modules with a final result of less than 40% in each module is not permitted to reregister in this programme.
-Deregistration from any modules is subject to the provision of DUT Rule G6.
+In addition to DUT Rule G17, a first-year student who fails 50% plus one of the modules with a final result of less than 40% in each module is not permitted to reregister in this programme.
+Deregistration from any modules is subject to the provision of DUT Rule G6A.

 In accordance with Rule G21A(b), the minimum duration for this programme will be 3 years of registered study and the maximum duration will be 5 years of registered study.
-Should a student interrupt their studies by more than one (I) year, the student will need to apply to the department for permission to reregister and will need to prove currency of appropriate knowledge prior to being given permission to continue with registration.
+Should a student interrupt their studies by more than one (1) year, the student will need to apply to the department for permission to reregister and will need to prove currency of appropriate knowledge prior to being given permission to continue with registration.